- Intramural Contest Eligibility

 2.3 Captain Changes and Changes to IMLeagues Team Registration

-Once a captain has completed the registration process for a particular team, that captain is bound to that team and they may no longer change teams or appoint another team member as captain.
+Once a captain has completed the registration process for a particular team, that captain is bound to that team and he or she may no longer change teams or appoint another team member as captain.
 Please make sure that your captain signs up your team.
-If an individual does not want to be a captain, it is best if that individual does not sign up the team.
-The captain is also NOT permitted to change their team’s name once the registration process has been completed.
-This policy is in place to protect the identity of team captains and teams to ensure that league fees and potential forfeit charges are assessed to the person who signed the team up and assumed the financial responsibility of being the team captain in the first place.
-If you are a Fraternity or Sorority Athletic chair, please email firstname.lastname@example.org so we can provide the proper permission to register your teams in each sport.
+If an individual does not want to be a captain, it is best if the individual does not sign up the team.

 2.4 Removing Players From Rosters

 Players can be removed from rosters at the discretion of the team captain.
 However, team captains do not have the power to remove players from their roster without first contacting the Intramural Office.
 A player can only be removed from an intramural team if that player has not signed in to any intramural games for that specific team.

 In order to remove a player from a team roster, the team captain must contact the Intramural Office to verify that the inactive player has not signed into any intramural games for that specific team.
 If the Intramural Office staff can verify that the player in question has not signed into any intramural games for that specific team, the player will be removed from the team’s roster and they will remain eligible to play for another team within the same league classification should they want to.

 Players who have already signed in for an intramural game with a specific team cannot be removed from that team’s roster.
 The intramural program has the final say when it comes to removing players from rosters.